-An Attelet is an inedible garnish for dishes.
+An attelet is an inedible garnish for dishes.

-Though the small device is considered a garnish in itself, often, small edible garnishes were skewered with them and then pinned to the larger food item.
+Though the small device is considered a garnish in itself, often small edible garnishes were skewered with them and then pinned to the larger food item.
 For fish, you might skewer a piece of lemon, a small piece of vegetable, a crayfish, a small shrimp.
 For meat, perhaps a cock’s comb, a truffle, quenelles, mushrooms, etc.

-The French chef Marie-Antoine Carême used Attelets a good deal in his presentation.
+The French chef Marie-Antoine Carême used attelets a good deal in his presentation.

-The word “Attelet” later came to be used, incorrectly, to mean food on a skewer.
+The word “attelet” later came to be used, incorrectly, to mean food on a skewer.

 Attelets are not for use in an oven or under a grill.
-They are not heat safe, or meant to be.
+They are not heat safe, nor meant to be.
 They are for table presentation only, stuck into food just before it is sent to the table.

-The word “Attelet” comes from the French word “hâtelet”, which comes from Old French “hastelet”, possibly from the Latin word for spear, “hasta.”
+The word “attelet” comes from the French word “hâtelet”, which comes from Old French “hastelet”, possibly from the Latin word for spear, “hasta.”

-A â in French usually indicates that an S has been dropped in the word along the way.
+An â in French usually indicates that an S has been dropped in the word along the way.